NickMara007/Trading-algorithms-and-projects/Machine Learning/ML Volatility and Options Project/README.md

 - Options strategies benefit from predicting large moves rather than direction.
 - Volatility compression features are often strong predictors of future expansion.

-**Overall conclusion:**

-I believe that machine learning can be an extremely useful tool for quantitative and systematic trading strategy development.
-There is clearly a lot of potential in harnessing predictive power, however it requires careful tuning and attention to detail when working with large data sets.
-Since I was only able to import five years worth of daily price data, the validation and test sets ended up only having a few hundred data points.
-I think with more available market data and a larger data set(potentially looking at hourly data over a similar period), the ability to more reliably train and test these ML models increases massively.

 ## **Future Improvements**

 Potential extensions to the project include: